bahrus/templ-mount/README.md

 In addition, the surrounding content -- for example, the layout shell -- may be a perfect candidate for (offline) caching, whereas the HTML content containing dynamic data might not be.

-**NB:**  If using this approach to load the page progressively, in pieces, then care should be taken to apply css tricks to avoid unnecessary page reflows.
+**NB:**  If using this approach to load the page progressively and in pieces, care should be taken to apply css tricks to avoid unnecessary page reflows.

 ## If Shadow DOM is not needed / desired, use without-shadow attribute: